 The chart shows the total internal renewable freshwater resources by region.

 The visualization provides a measure of levels of water stress across the world.
 This is measured based on freshwater withdrawals as a share of internal (renewable) resources.
 The World Resources Institute categorise water stress in the following ways: if withdrawals are less than 10 percent of resources then a country has low water stress; 10-20 percent is low-to-medium stress; 20-40 percent medium-to-high; 40-80 percent high stress; and greater than 80 percent is extremely high stress.3

 As shown, several countries across the Middle East, North Africa & South Asia have extremely high levels of water stress.
 Many, such as Saudi Arabia, Egypt, United Arab Emirates, Syria, Pakistan, Libya have withdrawal rates well in excess of 100 percent — this means they are either extracting unsustainably from existing aquifer sources, or produce a large share of water from desalinisation.

 Most countries across South Asia are experiencing high water stress; medium-to-high across East Asia, the United States and much of Southern and Eastern Europe.
 Water stress in Northern Europe, Canada, much of Latin America, Sub-Saharan Africa and Oceania is typically low or low-to-medium.

 In the chart we see agricultural water withdrawals as a share of total water withdrawals versus gross domestic product (GDP) per capita.
 Overall, we see a negative correlation: agriculture’s share of total water withdrawals tend to decrease at higher incomes.
 This links strongly to the structure of economies; at lower incomes, agriculture forms a higher share of total GDP and a larger share of agricultural employment.

 Globally, 70 percent of water withdrawals are used for agriculture.
 However, water requirements vary significantly depending on food type.
-The charts below show the global average water footprint/requirement for the production of one tonne of product (in cubic metres); per kilocalorie (per litre); and per gram of protein (per litre).
+The charts show the global average water footprint/requirement for the production of one tonne of product (in cubic metres); per kilocalorie (per litre); and per gram of protein (per litre).

 Water withdrawal: Water withdrawals, (also sometimes known as ‘water abstractions’), are defined as freshwater taken from ground or surface water sources (such as rivers or lakes), either permanently or temporarily, and used for agricultural, industrial or municipal (domestic) uses.